The following dependencies must be installed in order to run applications created with the Lisk SDK:

 docker exec --tty --interactive lisk_db psql -h localhost -U lisk -d postgres

 Node.js serves as the underlying engine for code execution.
-There are several different ways and version managers to install Node.JS on your system.
+There are several different ways and version managers to install Node.js on your system.
+Please ensure that the latest version is used.
 It is recommended to use one of the following two listed below:

 Change to the